Melissa Harris-Perry

 Melissa Victoria Harris-Perry (born October 2, 1973), formerly known as Melissa Victoria Harris-Lacewell, is an American writer, professor, television host, and political commentator with a focus on African-American politics.
-Harris-Perry hosted the Melissa Harris-Perry weekend news and opinion television show on MSNBC from 2012 to February 27, 2016.
+Harris-Perry hosted the Melissa Harris-Perry weekend news on MSNBC from 2012 to February 27, 2016.

 Early life

 Harris-Perry was born to a white mother and black father.
 She was born in Seattle and grew up in Chesterfield County, Virginia, one of the counties adjoining the independent city of Richmond, Virginia, where she attended Thomas Dale High School.
 Her father was the first dean of African-American Affairs at the University of Virginia.
 Harris-Perry's mother, Diana Gray, taught at a community college and was working on her doctorate when they met.
 She worked for non-profit organizations that provided services such as day-care centers, health care for people in rural communities, and access to reproductive care for poor women.

 Harris-Perry graduated from Wake Forest University with a bachelor's degree in English and earned a PhD in political science from Duke University.
 She received an honorary doctorate from Meadville Lombard Theological School, and is studying toward a Master of Divinity in theology at Union Theological Seminary of Columbia University.